moj-analytical-services/rpackage_training/README.md

 Possibly the hardest part of creating a package is choosing a name for it.
 This should:

 - be short
 - be unique (for Google searches)
+- be made of ASCII letters, numbers and "." only (it must start with a letter)
-- include either upper or lower case characters but not a mixture of them
+- not use a mixture of upper and lower case letters (this makes the name hard to rememeber)
-- be clear about what the package does i.e. reflect the scope
+- if possible be clear about what the package does i.e. reflect the scope

 You can read more in the [R Packages section Name your package](https://r-pkgs.org/workflow101.html#name-your-package)